 - Illness or Fatigue: Exercises can be adapted to match the older individual’s energy level, and he or she may progressively increase the endurance level in time.

 Keep in mind that the way to ongoing success with an exercise program is to assure the senior feels comfortable and safe with the plan and the exercises.
 If soreness is noted in muscles or joints the next day after exercising, a lower intensity can be implemented; and check with the doctor if the pain or discomfort continues.

 Effraim Home Care’s caregivers will work hand in hand with your loved one’s physician to establish a safe exercise plan in accordance with his or her abilities to increase strength, independence, and overall quality of life.
-Give us a call at (215) 826-7422 to learn more about the positive aspects of daily exercise in improving senior fitness and to discover more about how we provide the kind of elder care Philadelphia families trust most!
-To learn more about the other areas that we serve in Pennsylvania, please visit our Locations Served page.
+Give us a call at (215) 826-7422 to learn more about the positive aspects of daily exercise in improving senior fitness and to discover more about how we provide the kind of elder care seniors deserve.
+To learn more about our Abington home care team and the other areas that we serve in Pennsylvania, please visit our Locations Served page.